Get Started with Git on Oracle Linux

 fatal: not a git repository (or any of the parent directories): .git

-5. Initialize the new Git Repository.
+4. Initialize the directory as a new Git Repository.

 git init